Renziani

-The Renziani was a liberal area within the Democratic Party (PD) composed of the followers of Matteo Renzi, party's former national secretary and former Prime Minister of Italy from February 2014 to December 2016.
+The Renziani was a liberal faction within the Democratic Party (PD) composed of the followers of Matteo Renzi, party's former national secretary and former Prime Minister of Italy from February 2014 to December 2016.
 This area also took the name of Now!
 (Adesso!) and Big Bang.
 In September 2019, Renzi founded his own movement, Italia Viva (IV), exiting from the PD.

 The Open Foundation, whose Secretary-General is Maria Elena Boschi, served as think tank and financial arm of the faction.
 It was later replaced by the Matteo Renzi Foundation.

 History

 The faction, which has never been organised as a formal faction, grew around Matteo Renzi.
 Born in 1975, Matteo Renzi is a devout Catholic (he was a scout leader of AGESCI) and a centrist.
 He started his political career in the Italian People's Party (PPI), a Christian-democratic outfit, and was elected president of the Province of Florence in 2004, when he was just 29.
 Through The Daisy party he joined the Democratic Party in 2007 and was elected Mayor of Florence in 2009.
 A frequent critic of his party's leadership, especially under Pier Luigi Bersani, Renzi made his name as "scrapper" (of old leaders and ideas), advocate of complete change in the party, reformer and modernizer.
 A frequent critic of his party's leadership, especially under Pier Luigi Bersani, Renzi made his name as "scrapper" (of old leaders and ideas), advocate of complete change in the party, reformer and modernizer.

 After organizing a convention of "scrappers" in Florence in November 2010, Renzi repeated the event in November 2011 under the Big Bang name.
 Leading Democrats who took part to the convention included Sergio Chiamparino, Arturo Parisi, Graziano Delrio, Ermete Realacci, Andrea Marcucci and Roberto Giachetti, but most of the speakers were people from the civil society, mainly entrepreneurs, artists and intellectuals.
 Among the ideas espoused by Renzi and his fellow Big-Bangers, many were genuinely liberal for a social-democratic party: labour market flexibility, abolition of professional bars, pension reform and cuts in public sector.
 This was seen as the platform for a Renzi's run for prime-ministerial candidate of the PD.
 Renzi's group was dubbed by some journalists as the party's "new right".

 On 13 September 2012 Renzi officially announced in Verona, Veneto his bid to become the candidate for Prime Minister of the centre-left in 2013.
 On 25 November Renzi came second in the first round of the primary election with 35.5%, behind Pier Luigi Bersani (44.9%), but ahead of Nichi Vendola (15.6%), Laura Puppato (2.6%) and Bruno Tabacci (1.4%).
 In the subsequent run-off, on 2 December, Bersani trounced Renzi 60.9% to 39.1%, by winning in each and every single region but Tuscany, where Renzi won 54.9% of the vote.
 However, Bersani's demise as PD's secretary in April 2013 opened the way for another bid, this time for the party's leadership.